Boosted and semi-boosted all-hadronic $t\bar{t}$ reconstruction performance on kinematic variables for selected BSM models using a 2D extesion of the BumpHunter algorithm: Introduction

-Shapes of several kinematic variables are studied at the particle and detector levels for the presence of a BSM signal in case of a scalar or vector particle decaying into a pair of top quarks, and for the case of an associated production of top quark pairs with a pair of invisible dark matter (DM) particles.
+We examine shapes of a~multiple of kinematic variables at the particle and detector levels using a~parameterized detector simulation for the presence of three broad BSM signal cases of a~scalar or vector particle decaying into a~pair of top quarks, and for the case of an associated production of top quark pairs with a~pair of invisible dark matter (DM) particles.

-The signal significance is evaluated for various processes of the \ttbar{} pair production at the central mass system energy of the $pp$ system of 14~TeV, using the \MadGraph{} event generator and the \Delphes{} parameterized detector simulation.

-The presence of a signal peak or other modification of spectra is studied in boosted as well as semiboosted topologies, where, in the latter, one or two boosted jets consistent with the hadronic $W$ candidate are identified, and the top quark candidates are formed by adding a four-momentum of the $b$-tagged jet.
-The purpose of this paper is not to optimize details of the $W$ boson tagging algorithms but to explore these usually overlooked topologies in \ttbar{} final states.
+The signal significance is evaluated for various BSM processes of the \ttbar{} pair production at the central mass system energy of the $pp$ system of 14~TeV, using a state-of-the-art event generator and a parameterized detector simulation.
+The presence of a~signal peak or other modification of spectra is studied in boosted as well as semiboosted topologies, where, in the latter, one or two boosted jets consistent with the hadronic $W$ candidate are identified, and the top quark candidates are formed by adding a~four-momentum of the $b$-tagged jet.

-While searches for a concrete weak signal usually employ multivariate (MV) techniques to identify the phase space where the signal can be seen, searches for new physics often look into a single distribution like the invariant mass or missing transverse energy and do not select complicated phase space regions as details of new physics models can vary and shapes of distributions depend on particular model details like the width, mass and spin of a new resonance.

-Cross-sections of SM processes are often fitted using simultaneous likelihood fits over many binned variables with detector and modelling systematic uncertainties being allowed to vary and be fitted (profiling).
-In contrast, in searches for new physics, limits are often set based on a 1D variable using an excess of events over a simulated, (semi) data-driven or fitted background, often validated in control regions, less often based on a MV discriminant due to model dependencies.
+In precision measurements, cross-sections of SM processes are often fitted by using simultaneous likelihood fits using binned variables with the power to separate signal from background, together with detector and modelling systematic uncertainties being allowed to vary and be fitted (profiling).
+In contrast, originally the searches for new physics used to set limits based on a~single one-dimensional (1D) sensitive variable like the invariant mass of the $\ttbar{}$ pair, searching for an excess of events over a~simulated, (semi) data-driven or fitted background, often validated in control regions.
+However, recent searches employ multivariate (MV) discriminants using multiple variables and thus broader information from the event, with MV approaches ranging from neural networks and boosted decision trees to more recent deep learning algorithms~\cite{Guest:2018yhq,10.21468/SciPostPhys.8.6.090}.